 The Santa Clara’s TechDay is around the corner.
 If you are in the area by the end of August, do not miss the chance to register.

-After the recent release of vOneCloud 3.0.7, the team is also working on a new version of vOneCloud (3.2), based on OpenNebula ‘Blue Flash’ 5.6.0, to bring the innovations in the vCenter driver to vOneCloud: stability and performance improvements, new features like a extended multi cluster support or a redesigned importation workflow with new Sunstone tabs.
+After the recent release of vOneCloud 3.0.7, the team is also working on a new version of vOneCloud (3.2), based on OpenNebula ‘Blue Flash’ 5.6.0, to bring the innovations in the vCenter driver to vOneCloud: stability and performance improvements, new features like extended multi-cluster support or a redesigned importation workflow with new Sunstone tabs.

-During the last months we have been working on a new internal project to enable disaggregated private clouds.
-The next OpenNebula release will bring the tools and methods needed to grow your private cloud infrastructure with physical resources from bare-metal cloud, initially individual hosts but eventually complete clusters, running on a remote bare-metal cloud providers.
+During the last months, we have been working on a new internal project to enable disaggregated private clouds.
+The next OpenNebula release will bring the tools and methods needed to grow your private cloud infrastructure with physical resources from bare-metal cloud, initially individual hosts but eventually complete clusters, running on a remote bare-metal cloud provider.

-It appears that not everyone is in the beach this past month of July.
-The OpenNebula community is engaged and vibrant as ever, let us highlight a few examples.
+It appears that not everyone is on the beach this past month of July.
+The OpenNebula community is as engaged and vibrant as ever, let us highlight a few examples.

-And now for a reisited blast from the past.
+And now for a revisited blast from the past.
 This article describes a vulnerability in OpenNebula which has been fixed a while back, it is a very interesting security read.
-Also, it describes OpenNebula in a very to the point paragraph, which we would like to highlight further.
+Also, it describes OpenNebula in a very to-the-point paragraph, which we would like to highlight further.

 By relying on standard Linux tools as far as possible, OpenNebula reaches a high level of customizability and flexibility in hypervisors, storage systems, and network infrastructures.